-As the Supreme Court explained in Bruen, and this court recognized in Bevis, the governing framework for Second Amendment claims consists of a two-step test that "requires courts to assess whether modern firearms regulations are consistent with the Second Amendment's text and historical understanding."
-Bruen, 597 U.S. at 26.
-At the first step, the plaintiff must show that the "Second Amendment's plain text covers an individual's conduct."
-Bevis, 85 F.4th at 1191, 1194 (quoting Bruen, 597 U.S. at 17).
-If a plaintiff meets this burden, the burden shifts to the government to "justify its regulation by demonstrating that it is consistent with the Nation's historical tradition of firearm regulation."
-Bruen, 597 U.S. at 24.
-The district court concluded that the Act violates the Second Amendment because the assault weapons and LCMs it regulates are "arms" covered by the Amendment and because the State failed to identify a historical principle that could justify the Act.
-The court erred at both steps.
+As this court recognized in Bevis, Bruen established a text- and history-based framework for Second Amendment claims.
+First, the court "must decide whether 'the Second Amendment's plain text covers an individual's conduct."
+Bevis, 85 F.4th at 1191 (quoting Bruen, 597 U.S. at 24).
+Second, if the text covers the conduct, then the government must "justify its regulation by demonstrating that it is consistent with the Nation's historical tradition of firearm regulation."
+Id. (quoting Bruen, 597 U.S. at 24).
+The Act is constitutional at both steps.
+None of the regulated items are "Arms" as contemplated by the Second Amendment's text, and the Act is consistent with a long line of statutes regulating especially dangerous weapons.